rug pull mcp

 Model Context Protocol (MCP) servers have unleashed the true potential and capabilities of AI agents.
 However, these agents are only as secure as the tools they trust.
 And just because your team trusted a tool when you first found it doesn’t make it immune from one of the most insidious security risks for MCP servers: the rug pull attack.

-The rugpull happens after you’ve approved the connection, turning a once-trusted tool into an untrustworthy attack vector.
+The rug pull happens after you’ve approved the connection, turning a once-trusted tool into an untrustworthy attack vector.
 Let’s dive into what an MCP rug pull attack actually is, why it’s so dangerous, and why middleware platforms (like MCP Manager) are a necessary component of any secure AI stack.

-What Is an MCP Rug Pull Attack?
+What is an MCP Rug Pull Attack?

 Example of MCP Rug Pull Attack: